25 Best Podcast Hosting Services

 Acast also transcripts the episodes for you.
 The feature is available in English, Spanish, French, German, and Brazilian Portuguese, allowing you to produce accessible content in your own language.

-Additionally, Acast provides a website that is fully customizable and SEO-friendly to keep all information about your podcast, such as social media links and host details, in one place.
+Additionally, Acast provides a website that is fully customizable and SEO-friendly to keep all information about your podcasts, such as social media links and host details, in one place.

 The free plan comes with limited analytics and website customization.